shoeffner/monty/03_BooleansControlFlow/slides.md

 % `True` or `False`?

-# How to google mathematical symbols
+# How to search for math symbols

 Remember last week's weird brackets?